suhrusai/suhrusai/readme.md

 - A Vue.js-powered web interface with a Python-based Discord bot, notifying users of birthdays in selected channels via GitHub Actions automation.
 - Tech Stack: Vue.js, Vuetify, Python, Discord API, GitHub Actions.

-### 📁 FactSet File Explorer
-- Developed a custom Web API and UI using Vue.js to create a file explorer, improving server access time by 60%.
-- **Note:** This project is not publicly available.
-- Integrated GitHub API for seamless deployment through GitHub Actions.

 ## 📂 GitHub Repositories

 Here are some of my public repositories where I explore different technologies: